jetstream-cloud/js2docs/docs/faq/alloc.md

    **4. How often can I get a startup allocation?**

 > Applications for startup allocations will only be accepted once.
-After the startup runs out it is best to apply for a research allocation.
+If you have modest needs that are equal or less than startup values, you may renew your startup allocation.
+If you need a larger allocation, it is best to apply for a [research allocation](https://portal.xsede.org/allocations/research){target=_blank}.

 ---

   **5. I'm running out of Service Units (SUs) or storage.
 How do I request more?**

 > If you already have an XSEDE allocation and need to request additional service units (SUs), the PI, co-PI, or delegate may submit a request via the XSEDE User Portal.
-For instructions on how to submit the request, see [Requesting additional SUs or storage for Jetstream -- Supplemental Allocations](Requesting-additional-SUs-or-storage-for-Jetstream----Supplemental-Allocations_659423233.html)
+For instructions on how to submit the request, see [Requesting additional SUs, other Jetstream resources, or storage for Jetstream -- Supplemental Allocations](../alloc/supplement.md){target=_blank}.

-6
+---

-I am at or exceeding the quota limits for my allocation.
+  **6. I am at or exceeding the quota limits for my allocation.**

-How do I request additional resources such as CPUs and memory?
+> How do I request additional resources such as CPUs and memory?

-Additional CPUs and memory may be requested via Atmosphere.
-See [How to request additional resources on Jetstream.](https://iujetstream.atlassian.net/wiki/display/JWT/How+to+request+additional+resources+on+Jetstream)
+> TBD